ibm-cloudintegration/Think2020/api-led-integration/API-Led-CP4I-Think.md

 ABC is looking to automate the processing of invoices from their respective partners using a standard mechanism that is REST based, and plugs in neatly into their architecture.
 This interface is exposed via a PUT Method that will receive in an invoice in JSON format coming in externally, whether it be from mobile, web or otherwise.
 Once the invoice is received it will be put to queue (via MQ) for processing on the back end.
 For this lab, the API covers the put to queue only.

 This flow was created also by the Integration Team using the `App Connect Toolkit`.
 Version 11 is used in the Cloud Pak for Integration and has been provided as a bar file.
 You will deploy this bar file like Provider Lookup, but the parameters you use will be different.
-The barfile used here is called `invoice-dte.bar` (note the case sensitivity).
+The barfile used here is called `invoice5.bar` (note the case sensitivity).

 ### Using ROKS